AustinGonzalez-EGR304/AustinGonzalez-EGR304.github.io/docs/index.md

 ### Project Summary

 * The goal of the project is to create a system that utilizes communication between individual subsystems to provide a function that makes the life of a homeowner easier.
 The task Team 102 identified was the sometimes difficult task of remembering to water plants.
 This was able to be broken up into 3 subsystems: internal tank monitoring, fertilizer distributionand water distribution, and moisture sensing.
-You are currently viewing the fertilizer distributio nand water distribution subsection.
+You are currently viewing the fertilizer distribution and water distribution subsection.
 The other sections are available via the [Team Report](https://egr304-2025-f-102.github.io/).
 One thing to remember about this project was created for teams in a school based environment to learn simple electronics and practice embedded software development.

 ### My Contribution